Porsche targets rich Nigerians' love for luxury

 But it has scant electricity, most roads are sandy, potholed and patrolled by beggars in rags.
 Poor drainage means they flood - in the rainy season, fishermen sometimes traverse them by canoe, raising doubts about the practicality of sports cars like a 911.

 Other luxury brands have however made it big in Nigeria.
-It is a significant African market for LVMH.
+It is a significant African market for LVMH (LVMH.PA).
 Most bars can get you Moet & Chandon champagne or Hennessy brandy, which women sip next to their Louis Vuitton handbags.

 The "Auto Lounge" in Victoria Island lets you enjoy an expensive drink overlooking a garage of Aston Martins.